dpguthrie/braintrust-trace-embed-demo/README.md

 const query = `
   SELECT *
   FROM project_logs('${projectId}')
-  WHERE created >= NOW() - INTERVAL 7 DAY
+  WHERE created >= NOW() - INTERVAL ${daysBack} DAY
-    AND (root_span_id IS NULL OR root_span_id = id)
+    AND is_root
-  ORDER BY created DESC
+  ORDER BY _pagination_key DESC
-  LIMIT 50
+  LIMIT ${limit}
 `;
 ```

-**Note:** The query filters to only return **root spans** (traces), not individual child spans.
+**Note:** The query uses `is_root` to filter for only root spans (traces), not individual child spans.
 This gives a cleaner view in the table.
 When you click a root span, the trace viewer automatically loads and displays the entire trace tree with all child spans.

 The API returns log records with all the information needed:
 - `id` - Log identifier